 Haggerty and Greenhall then share Wadhwa quotes that confound them.

-‘Women should let the boys have their social media while they save the world.’
+Haggerty: “Women should let the boys have their social media while they save the world.”
 What does that even mean?

 I realize that this is an opinion piece.
 Amelia Greenhall has every right to publish her opinions.
 However, Haggerty and the producers at OTM and TLDR are journalists with an obligation to ensure that their broadcasts meet the ethical standards of their profession.
-Among which are to:
+Which compel journalists to:

 – Take responsibility for the accuracy of their work.
 Verify information before releasing it.
 Use original sources whenever possible.